B1aZer/puzzles/brain-teasers/burning-fuses.md

 ###### If they can't be reused we can make interval of 5 seconds by simple counting 5 in our mind and making marks on fuse.
 We can be sure we counted properly if fuse sums up to 1 hour.

-##### If we can move with infinite speed.
+###### If we can move with infinite speed.
 We can use time dilation to slowdown fuse burning.
 We move at the 95% of speed of light which slows time approximately by 1/3.
 Thus one fuse lighted at this speed will burn in 20m of Earth observer time.
 Two fuses will give us 40 minutes.

+###### Begin from both starts